MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ## Implement a File profile and engine

-As mentioned earlier, the profile and engine objects apply to all SDK clients using MIP APIs.
-Now complete the coding portion of this Quickstart, by adding code that will instantiate the profile and engine.
+As mentioned, profile and engine object are required for SDK clients using MIP APIs.
+Now complete the coding portion of this Quickstart, by adding code that instantiates the profile and engine.
 You also update `AcquireOAuth2Token()` to use a valid static token for testing:

 1. From **Solution Explorer**, open the .cpp file in your project that contains the implementation of the `main()` method.
-It will have the same as the project containing it, which you specified earlier during project/solution creation.
+It will have the same as the project containing it, which you specified during project creation.

 2. Replace your generated `main()` implementation with the following code: